-So, another London Fashion Week Men’s has come and gone in the blink of an eye; three days of catwalks, street style snaps, and menswear designs ranging from the sublime to the ridiculous.
+So, another series of Men’s Fashion Weeks has come and gone in the blink of an eye; three days of catwalks, street style snaps, and menswear designs ranging from the sublime to the ridiculous.

-While heritage menswear brands were thin on the ground, LFWM continues to be a great platform for independent and under-the-radar designers.
+While heritage menswear brands were thin on the ground this time around, London, Milan and Paris continue to be great platforms for independent and under-the-radar designers.
 This year also saw a marked increase in dual-gender catwalks, and in brands using female models to showcase male looks – a development that hints at the luxury industry’s increasing interest in gender-free fashion.
-It’ll be interesting to see if this trend in itself takes off over the next couple of seasons, and if it carries through to Milan and Paris Fashion Week too.
+It’ll be interesting to see if this trend in itself takes off over the next couple of seasons.

-Gender politics aside, those British brands showing did old Blighty proud, with collections that are as sophisticated, chic and inventive as ever.
+Gender politics aside, those brands showing put in strong showings, with collections that are as sophisticated, chic and inventive as ever.
 Here are some of our highlights, both of the brands and trends to look out for this autumn.

 1. All oversized everything

-The trend for oversized outerwear has been around for a couple of seasons now, but this LFWM you could have be forgiven for thinking that you – and everyone else around you – had shrunk.
+The trend for oversized outerwear has been around for a couple of seasons now, but this January you could have be forgiven for thinking that you – and everyone else around you – had shrunk.
 There’s been hardly any conventionally proportioned clothing in sight.
-From Lou Dalton’s collaborative collection with John Smedley (above), with its huge woollen raglan coats and big baggy knits, to E Tautz’s ever-popular Field Trousers in crimson and terracotta gabardine, the catwalks were awash with men draped in voluminous clothes.
+From Lou Dalton’s LFWM collaboration with John Smedley, with its huge woollen raglan coats and big baggy knits, to E Tautz’s ever-popular Field Trousers in crimson and terracotta gabardine, the catwalks were awash with men draped in voluminous clothes.
+Cerruti’s AW19 collection, designed by Jason Basmajian and unveiled at Paris Fashion Week, was perhaps the sleekest execution of the trend this season; with pin-sharp tailoring in soft fabrics mixed with louche sportswear, see above.

 How to supersize next season